Why are iOS devices JPEG brain dead?|

 publishes the fact

-that iOS devices have a severe resource limit, and therefore, are incapable of
+that iOS devices have a severe resource limit in web pages, and therefore, are incapable of

 displaying high quality JPEG photos: